hayes28/holbertonschool-low_level_programming/0x12-singly_linked_lists/README.md

 First I made a new directory inside my holberton-low_level_programming repository, named 0x12-singly_linked_lists.
 Next, I made this README, then I'll create each file for each task.
+As well as my header file named lists.h.

 ## Tasks